ChameleonCloud/docs/source/getting-started/faq.rst

 .. _why-fail-ssh:

-How to fix "REMOTE HOST IDENTIFICATION HAS CHANGED"
+How to fix "REMOTE HOST IDENTIFICATION HAS CHANGED"?
 ___________________________________________________________________

 The warning message is the result of reassigning a floating IP to a new instance, and is a normal security precaution built into SSH.